python-cffi/cffi/doc/source/index.rst

    The ``tag`` argument gives an extra string inserted in the middle of the extension module's name: ``_cffi_<tag>_<hash>``.
    Useful to give a bit more context, e.g. when debugging.

+.. _`warning about modulename`:

+.. versionadded:: 0.5
+   The ``modulename`` argument can be used to force a specific module name, overriding the name ``_cffi_<tag>_<hash>``.
+Use with care, e.g. if you are passing variable information to ``verify()`` but still want the module name to be always the same (e.g. absolute paths to local files).
+In this case, no hash is computed and if the module name already exists it will be reused without further check.
+Be sure to have other means of clearing the ``tmpdir`` whenever you change your sources.

 Working with pointers, structures and arrays